Arrow-right Camera

 Director Kuras, working from a team-written script, focuses mostly on the years just before, during and after the war.
 She begins by plunging us into a street battle, with Miller dodging bullets in a beleaguered French village.
 Then she shifts time and space when, years later, Miller is being interviewed by a young man (played by Josh O’Connor).

-Ultimately, Miller’s struggle – involving both her unwillingness to conform to societal expectation and with the trauma of witnessing the horrors of war – wears her down.
+Ultimately, Miller’s struggle – involving her unwillingness to conform to societal expectation and the trauma of witnessing the horrors of war – wears her down.
 Yet Kuras, following the screenplay, doesn’t delve deeply into the specifics but merely settles for a number of set dramatic sequences and a twist ending.

 What’s worse, that same screenplay is full of clunky dialogue such as “Paris is like a smile with half the teeth missing,” a couple of awkwardly obvious foreshadowings and one case of bad miscasting: Former “Saturday Night Live” cast member Andy Samberg is never convincing as the real-life photographer Davy Scherman.